FAQ – Will You Trade Engineering For Equity?

-Many new inventors (and some small companies) have approached us with questions about trading Engineering Services for part ownership in their company.
-We believe that from the perspective of starting on a shoestring, trading equity is not a bad approach to minimize startup cost.
+Many new inventors (and some small companies) approach us at times with questions about how to trade Engineering Services for part ownership in their company.
+We believe that from the perspective of starting on a shoestring, a trade for equity is not a bad approach to minimize startup cost.

-New inventors in particular are excited for the success of their new product, but often hit a barrier in handling the cost of both engineering development and production.
-It’s a hard spot, and we certainly sympathize with the situation — because we’ve been there.
-Here’s the full answer from our Frequently Asked Questions.
+New inventors in particular are excited for the success of their new product, but often hit a barrier in handling the cost of both engineering development and for prototypes, then for production.
+It is a hard spot, and we certainly sympathize with the situation - because we have been there, too.

 The Answer Is ‘Yes’ . . .
 Maybe.

 Then thinking about a trade, from the two perspectives involved, the viewpoints are really quite different.
-Let’s look together at the Value Propositions for both sides of such a trade.
+So, we need to look together at the Value Propositions for both sides of such a trade for equity.

 Equity Holder Value Proposition

-With this in mind, the Value Proposition for the new concept owner is a trade of future success for the immediate needs of service.
+With this in mind, the Value Proposition for a new concept owner is a trade of future success for the immediate needs of service.

 Engineering Firm Value Proposition

-The other big issue in this kind of trade . . . equity cannot be bought and sold at will like on the stock market.
-For an Engineering Firm, it’s usually in it for the long haul — even if the majority shareholders make poor choices.
+The other big issue in this kind of trade . . . equity cannot be bought and sold, like on the stock market.
+An Engineering Firm must be in for the long haul - even if the majority shareholders make poor choices.

-So, the Value Proposition for the Engineering Firm is the investment of time (and costs) in hopes of future success that will give value to the equity.
+So, the Value Proposition for the Engineering Firm is the investment of time (and costs) in hopes of future success that will give value in the trade for equity.

 The process for accepting that “one” effort for equity customer is somewhat nebulous.
 It is a process of looking at opportunities, judging the value, and choosing those with compatible upside potential.
 Here are some Big Pieces that go into the decisions.